Smonty2290/hello-world/README.md

 # hello-world
 Hello World

-My name is Gage and I am way cooler than Sean.
+My name is Gage and I am way cooler than Sean but hanna is the coolest!